vLAR-group/GrabS/README.md

 CUDA_VISIBLE_DEVICES=0 python train_ddpmseg_sys.py
 ```

-## 4. Model checkpoints
+## 5. Model checkpoints
-We also provide the well-trained checkpoints for ScanNet and the synthetic dataset in this [link](), note that the checkpoints for cross-dataset evaluation on S3DIS are also trained on ScanNet.
+We also provide well-trained checkpoints for ScanNet and the synthetic dataset in this [link]().
+Note that the checkpoints for cross-dataset evaluation on S3DIS are also trained on ScanNet.